b00tc4mp/isdi-parttime-202309/staff/tano-aleu/project/doc/README-EN.md

 ## Intro

-Synqple is a web application, whose main functionality is to synchronize live music, in an analogue way, i.e. without automatic synchronization.
+Synqple is a web application, whose main functionality is to synchronize live music, in an analogue way, that is to say, without automatic synchronization.

 It will also allow the user to learn, understand and practice the synchronization of 2 or more sounds, with the possibility of making a song or a live Remix, from one or more mobile devices synchronized simultaneously and connected to audio devices (speakers, amplifiers, bluetooth speakers...).

-Synqple brings a quick and easy way to synchronize audio, through an audio player, metronome, speed control, tap tempo, EQ and effects, that allow to play samples, loops and external audio in a synchronized way.
+Synqple brings a quick and easy way to synchronize audio, through an audio player, metronome, speed control, tap tempo, equalization and effects, which allow you to play samples and loops to synchronize them with any external audio.

-***(comes by default with a metronome, 17 Samples, 3 musical styles (breaks, reggae, house), 3 full harmonies Gmin, Emin, Bmin, these divided into 6 channels: drums, bass, guitar/piano, synth, percs, vocals)**.
+***(Synqple in its version 1, comes by default with a metronome, 17 Samples, 3 musical styles (breaks, reggae, house), 3 complete harmonies Gmin, Emin, Bmin, these divided in 6 channels: drums, bass, guitar/piano, synth, percs, vocals)**.

 ![](https://media.giphy.com/media/ku5EcFe4PNGWA/giphy.gif)

-# Functional Description
+## Functional Description

-Audio Player, Metronome, Tap Tempo, Sampler, EQ and AudioFX
+Audio Player, Metronome, Tap Tempo, BPM Control, Sampler, EQ and AudioFX

 ## Use Cases

 Registered Users:

+- Login / Register
-- Login/Register/Retrieve/ChangeCredentials/Delete User
+- Profile - Retrieve / ChangeCredentials / Delete User
 - Play audio (metronome, samples)
-- Tap tempo para marcar BPM manualmente
+- Tap tempo to set BPM manually
-- Ajustar BPM (incrementar/decrementar)
+- Adjust BPM (increase/decrease)
+- Adjust beat (push forward or backward)
-- Reproducir/pausar/detener metrónomo
+- Play/stop metronome
-- Reproducir/pausar/detener samples
+- Play/stop samples
 - Mute metronome and samples
 - Adjust metronome and sample volume
-- View and navigate between sample folders
+- Display and navigate between sample folders
-- Play/pause/stop individual samples
+- Play/Stop individual samples from the sample folder
 - Save samples as favourites
 - Streaming Samples by URL (AWS)

 -----------

-### Technical Description
+## Technical Description

 - Frontend: HTML, CSS, React, Vite, Tailwind
 - Audio: Tone.js, Web Audio API